patooworld/PWCloud/Troubleshoot-Azure-Authentication-Issues.md

 - https://management.azure.com
 - https://login.microsoftonline.com

-The URLs to whitelist can sometimes vary on a case-by-case basis.
+The URLs to allow can sometimes vary on a case-by-case basis.
 In order to verify you aren’t blocking any URLs from going through, go to Help > Toggle Developer Tools and select the Network tab.
-Here you will see any URLs that are getting blocked that you may need to whitelist to successfully add your account.
+Here you will see any URLs that are getting blocked that you may need to allow to successfully add your account.

 ### Use the Device Code method